CosmologicalEmulators/Effort.jl/docs/src/index.md

 ## Usage

-In the remainder of the documentation, we show how to use CosmoCentral.jl in details.
-When we will release the first version of CosmoCentral.jl, we will provide some notebooks showing the usage of CosmoCentral.jl.
+In the remainder of the documentation, we show how to use Effort.jl in details.
+When we will release the first version of Effort.jl, we will provide some notebooks showing the usage of Effort.jl.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.